covert-labs/covert-labs.github.io/_posts/2019-07-17-auxiliary-loss-optimization-for-hypothesis-augmentation-for-dga-domain-detection.md

 * Detecting malicious C2 domains - possible auxiliary labels: malware family names, DGA or not, proxy categories.
 * Detecting DGA Domains - possible auxiliary labels: malware families, DGA type (wordlist, hex based, alphanumeric, etc).

 I decided to explore the last use case of how well auxiliary loss optimizations would improve DGA domain detections.
-For this work I identified 4 model DGA models and used these as baselines and ran some experiments.
+For this work I identified four DGA models and used these as baselines.
+Then I ran some experiments.
 All code from these experiments is hosted [here](https://github.com/covert-labs/aloha_dga).
 This code is based heavily off of Endgame's [dga_predict](https://github.com/endgameinc/dga_predict), but with many [modifications](https://github.com/endgameinc/dga_predict/compare/master...covert-labs:master).

 ### Data: